 - Active listening

 - Patient education

 - Cultural competency

 - Health literacy

+- Trust-building

+- Emotional intelligence

 - Are graduates able to demonstrate sensitivity to patient health needs in the context of the patient's life and views on health and health care? - Are graduates able to establish rapport and communicate with patients to appropriately address the patients' health needs?